Background image: The New King Barrows of the Stonehenge landscape, Wiltshire. © Alexander Thomas.

 Alexander's research interests include:

-Alexander is a member of The Offa's Dyke Collaboratory Research Network and The Rochester Cathedral Research Guild .
+Alexander is a member of The Offa's Dyke Collaboratory Research Network , the forthcoming Medieval Loyalty Research Network and The Rochester Cathedral Research Guild .
 He contributes contextual articles to Rochester Cathedral's Textus Roffensis translation and transcription project led by Dr Christopher Monk .

-During and after his doctoral research, Alexander has been a chair, panellist, and speaker at various international medieval studies and medieval archaeology conferences, including at the Universities of Bristol, Durham, Lincoln, and Oxford.
+During and after his doctoral research, Alexander has been a chair, panellist, and speaker at various international medieval studies and medieval archaeology conferences, including at the International Medieval Congress as well as at the Universities of Bristol, Durham, Lincoln, and Oxford.
 He has also given lectures to archives and to societies, such as the Medway Archives and Hertfordshire Anglo-Scandinavian Society respectively.
 Alexander has also co-organised several postgraduate archaeology and medieval conferences.

 Alexander accepts requests to speak at events and conferences on various aspects of the Viking Age and Viking Age governance.
 Please email him if you wish to enquire.